niklasdathe/RoboMowerGarage/README.md

 And there it is: the lawn mower garage is back in business, stronger and fancier than ever.
 Hopefully, Version 3 won’t be needed for a long time—unless, of course, the mower itself demands an upgrade to a *fully automated smart garage with Wi-Fi and app support*.

 But that’s a problem for future me.

+In the meantime, a tiny robot lawn mower that mows the lawn on the garage roof might be a fun idea..